ropensci/statistical-software-review-book/README.md

 ## Contributors

 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->
 <!-- prettier-ignore-start -->
 <!-- markdownlint-disable -->

-This project follows the [all-contributors](https://allcontributors.org) specification.
+This project uses the [`allcontributor` package](https://github.com/mpadge/allcontributor) following the [all-contributors](https://allcontributors.org) specification.
 Contributions of any kind are welcome!

+## Code

 <table>